lhw-1/rgbd-pathfinder/README.md

 The current script only handles the following:
 - Conversion from RGB Image to Depth Image using DPT.
 - Conversion from RGB Image to Image Segmentation using the ADE20K model of the Mask2Former Segmentation Tool.
-- Calculation and Plotting of all available Nodes, inferred through the given Goal Vector, onto the RGB Image.

 The next step is to integrate the Depth Image and the Segmentation Image, and prune Nodes using them.
 Another issue is to modify the current Origin from the Bottom to Eye-Level.

----

-## What it should do:

-1. As input, take in two images (1 RGB image and 1 Depth image) as well as a set of coordinates indicating the direction of the goal (may be arbitrary).
-The RGB image is mandatory.
-The depth image is specified with the option `--depth`, and the goal vector coordinates are specified with `--goal`.
-(Optional arguments not implemented yet)
-1.1.
-Alternatively, take in a single image and use a [Dense Prediction Transformer (DPT)](https://github.com/isl-org/DPT) to produce a Depth image corresponding to the RGB image.
-2. Perform Image Segmentation on the RGB image, using the [Mask2Former Segmentation tool](https://github.com/facebookresearch/Mask2Former).
-3. Through the Depths Image and the Image Segmentation, obtain the areas which are considered traversable.
-This is also dependent on the labels available for the specific Image Segmentation model used.
-4. With the "Traversable Area", use a classical vector method, i.e. starting from the goal vector (input) and slowly rotating it, to find a traversable path that most closely aligns with the goal vector.
-5. Output the Image Segmentation with the output vector as an overlay on top of it, as well as a set of coordinates for the output vector.

 ---